Rolf Riehm

-Life
+Life and career

-Born in Saarbrücken, Riehm first studied school music in Frankfurt am Main and from 1958 composition with Wolfgang Fortner in Freiburg im Breisgau.
-Afterwards he worked as a solo oboist, playing Ungebräuchliches at the Darmstädter Ferienkurse in 1966, for example.
+Riehm was born in Saarbrücken on 15 June 1937 and grew up in Frankfurt.
+His father, Karl Riehm, was a school music teacher, and his mother, Elly, was a piano teacher.
+During his schooling he served already as organist at the American Central Chapel.
+He completed school with the Abitur in 1957.

+Riehm began to study musicology at the Universität Frankfurt.
+From 1958 to 1961, he studied music pedagogy, with a focus on oboe, at the Musikhochschule Frankfurt.
+For studies of composition, he moved to Wolfgang Fortner's master class at the Musikhochschule Freiburg.

+Riehm worked first as a solo oboist.
+He wrote a composition for solo oboe in 1964, Ungebräuchliches, which was premiered in Frankfurt in 1965 and won him recognition at the Darmstädter Ferienkurse the following year.
 Riehm co-founded the Frankfurter Vereinigung für Musik in 1964.
-After a brief period as a school teacher, he became a lecturer at the Rheinische Musikschule in Cologne in 1968.
-He was also a member of the Gruppe 8 Köln, an association of Cologne composers, from 1968 to 1972, and is counted as a composer of the Cologne School (music).
+After a brief period as a school teacher, he became a lecturer at the Rheinische Musikschule in Cologne in 1968, teaching there until 1974.
+He was also a member of the Gruppe 8 Köln, an association of Cologne composers, from 1968 to 1972, and is counted as a composer of the Cologne School.

-In 1968 he received the award Premio Marzotto and a scholarship from the Villa Massimo.
+In 1968, he received the award Premio Marzotto and a scholarship from the Villa Massimo.
 From 1974 to 2000 Riehm was a professor for composition and music theory at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.
-From 1976 to 1981 he was a member of the Sogenanntes Linksradikales Blasorchester, a political wind band for which he also wrote arrangements.
-He did concert tours, lectures and workshops in Central and South America, Sweden and Japan.
+From 1976 to 1981, he was a member of the Sogenanntes Linksradikales Blasorchester, a wind band for which he also wrote arrangements; they played at political protest demonstrations.
+He travelled to Central America, South America, Sweden and Japan for concerts, lectures and workshops.
 In 1992 he received the Kunstpreis des Saarlandes and in 2002 the Hindemith Prize of the City of Hanau.

-Since 2010 he has been a member of the Academy of Arts, Berlin.
-His opera Sirenen had its premiere at the Oper Frankfurt in 2014.
-The same year, his writings were published under the title Texte.
+From 2010, Riehm was a member of the Academy of Arts, Berlin.
+His writings were published under the title Texte in 2014.

+Riehm's opera Sirenen had its premiere at the Oper Frankfurt in 2014.
+His orchestral work Die Tode des Orpheus was premiered by the Deutsche Radio Philharmonie Saarbrücken in 2017.
 On 27 November 2018, the Ensemble Modern held a Porträt Rolf Riehm as a Werkstattkonzert (workshop concert) in the series Happy New Ears at the Oper Frankfurt.
-The composer was interviewed by Klaus Zehelein, and music was performed by soprano Sarah Maria Sun and members of the Ensemble Modern, including Lenz in Moskau and Adieu, sirènes.
+The composer was interviewed by Klaus Zehelein, and music including Lenz in Moskau and Adieu, sirènes was performed by soprano Sarah Maria Sun and members of the Ensemble.

+Riehm died on 3 January 2026, at the age of 88.